nanvel/blog/2017/11/trading.md

 Focus on enjoying (and getting good at) the process, without having any specific objectives in mind, the outcomes will be all-the-more rewarding.

 Do not set expectations on a trade, it will ruin the trade (robs ability to appreaciate current reality).

+Do not waste time on regrets and wishfull thinking.

 > You can lose your opinion, or you can lose your money.
 >